-Under Section 23-304 of the Public Utilities Article of the Annotated Code of Maryland, the Washington Suburban Sanitary Commission (WSSC) is responsible for annually preparing a Six-Year Capital Improvements Program (CIP) for major water and sanitary sewerage facilities and transmitting it to the County Council and the County Executive of Montgomery County and the County Executive of Prince George's County by October 1 each year.
-The Commission, where required by the two County Councils' final action on the program, must revise the same and then, prior to the commencement of the first fiscal year of the six-year program, adopt the Capital Improvements Program.
+Under Section 23-304 of the Public Utilities Article of the Annotated Code of Maryland, the Washington Suburban Sanitary Commission (WSSC Water) is responsible for annually preparing a Six-Year Capital Improvements Program (CIP) for major water and sanitary sewerage facilities and transmitting it to the County Council and the County Executive of Montgomery County and the County Executive of Prince George's County by October I each year.
+WSSC Water, where required by the two County Councils' final action on the program, must revise the same and then, prior to the commencement of the first fiscal year of the six-year program, adopt the CIP.

 Section 23-303 defines major projects for inclusion in the CIP as water mains at least 16 inches in diameter, sewer mains at least 15 inches in diameter, water or sewage pumping stations, force mains, storage facilities, and other major facilities.
-Project information presented in this document complies with all legal requirements of the ten-year water and sewerage plans and is in direct support of the two counties' approved land use plans and policies for orderly growth and development.
-By WSSC Resolution No. 2019-2228 dated June 19, 2019, the Commission adopted the FYs 2020-2025 CIP.
+Project information presented in this document complies with all legal requirements of the 10-year water and sewerage plans and is in direct support of the two Counties' approved land use plans and policies for orderly growth and development.
+By Resolution No. 2020-2256 dated June 17, 2020, the Commissioners adopted the FYs 2021-2026 CIP.

-WSSC's Role
+WSSC Water's Role

-The Commission is a bi-county agency established more than 100 years ago, in 1918, by an act of the Maryland General Assembly.
-The WSSC is responsible for planning, designing, constructing, operating, and maintaining water and sewerage systems, and acquiring facility sites and rights-of-way in order to provide potable water and sanitary sewer services to residents, businesses, and federal, state, and local municipalities within the Washington Suburban Sanitary District (WSSD).
+Established as a bi-county agency more than 100 years ago, in 1918, by an act of the Maryland General Assembly, WSSC Water is responsible for planning, designing, constructing, operating, and maintaining water and sewerage systems, and acquiring facility sites and rights-of-way in order to provide potable water and sanitary sewer services to residents, businesses, and Federal, State, and local municipalities within the Washington Suburban Sanitary District (WSSD).
 The WSSD encompasses nearly all of Montgomery and Prince George's Counties and provides water and sewer service to approximately 1.8 million customers in an area of nearly 1,000 square miles.
-A board of six commissioners directs the WSSC, three appointed by the County Executive of Prince George's County and confirmed by the Prince George's County Council, and three appointed by the Montgomery County Executive and confirmed by the Montgomery County Council.
+A board of six Commissioners directs WSSC Water, three appointed by the County Executive of Prince George's County and confirmed by the Prince George's County Council, and three appointed by the County Executive of Montgomery County and confirmed by the Montgomery County Council.
 Commissioners serve four-year staggered terms.

-WSSC's Mission
+WSSC Water's Mission